 - A. Staff must take in to account any known medical conditions that would contraindicate certain restraint devices and/or techniques, which restraint devices are appropriate based on known medical conditions, and the signs/symptoms that would indicate a need for immediate medical/mental health referral.
-Staff shall also be aware of the location of and be trained in the use of Automatic External Defibrillator devices (AED's), as well as be currently certified in first aid and Cardiopulmonary resuscitation (CPR) prior to using any physical, mechanical or chemical restraints on youth. - B. Pregnant youth present special circumstances that require a higher level of consideration prior to the use of any physical, mechanical or chemical restraint. - 1.
+Staff shall also be aware of the location of and be trained in the use of Automatic External Defibrillator devices (AED's), as well as be currently certified in first aid and cardiopulmonary resuscitation (CPR) prior to using any physical, mechanical or chemical restraints on youth. - B. Pregnant youth present special circumstances that require a higher level of consideration prior to the use of any physical, mechanical or chemical restraint. - 1.
 A youth known to be pregnant or in recovery after delivery shall not be restrained by the use of leg irons, waist chains, or handcuffs behind the body.
-The least restrictive means of restraint shall be utilized. - 2.
-A youth in labor, during delivery, or in recovery after delivery shall not be restrained by the wrists, ankles, or both, unless deemed necessary for the safety and security of the youth, the staff, or the public. - Restraints shall be removed when a professional who is currently responsible for the medical care of a pregnant youth during a medical emergency, labor, delivery, or recovery after delivery determines the removal of restraints is medically necessary. - 4.
-Upon confirmation of a youth's pregnancy, she shall be advised, orally or in writing, of the facility's policies governing pregnant youth. - DJCOs shall seek supervisory approval prior to using physical, mechanical or chemical restraints on a pregnant youth, except in exigent circumstances where undue delay would jeopardize the safety and security of staff, youth or others. - C. DJCOs shall promptly provide, if properly trained, or otherwise promptly procure medical assistance for youth injured in a use of force incident, when reasonable and safe to do so.
+The least restrictive means of restraint shall be utilized.

+- 2. A youth in labor, during delivery, or in recovery after delivery shall not be restrained by the wrists, ankles, or both, unless deemed necessary for the safety and security of the youth, the staff, or the public and approved by the DJCO's supervisor or Duty Officer. - Restraints shall be removed when a professional who is currently responsible for the medical care of a pregnant youth during a medical emergency, labor, delivery, or recovery after delivery determines the removal of restraints is medically necessary. - 4.
+Upon confirmation of a youth's pregnancy, she shall be advised, orally or in writing, of the facility's policies governing pregnant youth. - 5.
+DJCOs shall seek supervisory approval prior to using physical, mechanical or chemical restraints on a pregnant youth, except in exigent circumstances where undue delay would jeopardize the safety and security of staff, youth or others. - C. DJCOs shall promptly provide, if properly trained, or otherwise promptly procure medical assistance for youth injured in a use of force incident, when reasonable and safe to do so.
 Any youth exhibiting signs of physical distress (e.g. obvious or complaint of shortness of breath, chest pain, or dizziness) after an encounter should be continuously monitored until the youth can be medically assessed.
-If a youth has

-- any difficulty breathing, emergency medical personnel (e.g. 911) shall be called immediately. - D. DJCOs shall refer any youth involved in a use of force incident for medical assessment, regardless of any visible injury or complaint of injury, when reasonable and safe to do so. - E. DJCOs shall refer any youth involved in a use of force incident to a mental health clinician as soon as reasonably possible.
+If a youth has any difficulty breathing, emergency medical personnel (e.g. 911) shall be called immediately. - D. DJCOs shall refer any youth involved in a use of force incident for medical assessment, regardless of any visible injury or complaint of injury, when reasonable and safe to do so. - E. For youth exposed to OC spray, through a direct spray or over spray, decontamination measures must be undertaken as soon as practical after a youth is subdued and restrained.
+Refer to PMI 3-1-056 regarding the specifics for decontamination. - F. DJCOs shall refer any youth involved in a use of force incident to a mental health clinician as soon as reasonably possible.
 As required in Title 15 Section 1357 and PMI 3-1-106 Deaths, Serious Suicide Attempts, and Other Serious Incidents Related to Youths In Custody, youth involved in a use of force incident shall be offered a debrief session with mental health services.

-VIII.
-DJCO Responsibilities
+IX.
+DJCO RESPONSIBILITIES